 Any Given Sunday

-Ignite chats with Brad Keywell, U.S. winner of the EY World Entrepreneur Of The Year™ Award 2019, announced on 8 June 2019.
+Ignite chats with Brad Keywell, YPO member and winner of the EY World Entrepreneur Of The Year™ Award 2019, announced on 8 June 2019.

 “When you start a company, you have the extraordinary opportunity to liberate industries from the ‘it’s always been done this way’ mentality and replace it with a ‘we’re doing things the way they should be done’ mindset,’” explains the CEO of Uptake Technologies Brad Keywell.